 How to Calculate Net Income (Formula and Examples)

-Every business run to make a revenue needs to determine its annual net income to conclude on its profit or loss margin for each year.
+Every running business needs to determine its annual net income to conclude on its profit or loss margin for each year.

-Isn't a company's income revenue enough to determine its profit or loss margin?
-A company's income revenue will show how much or less a business is generating from offering its services but doesn't necessarily determine the most accurate financial condition.
+A company's income revenue is not enough to determine its profit or loss margin?
+A company's income revenue will show how much a business is generating or losing from offering its sales and services but doesn't necessarily determine the most accurate financial condition.

 As a business owner, you must understand that your business's success doesn't depend solely on how much you are generating from sales and services.
 No company is run with pieces of paper or in an empty room with no equipment and employees.
-Expenses cannot be ruled out when trying to determine what profit a company has made.
+Expenses must be taken into consideration when trying to determine what profit a company has made.

 Net income does more than helping you as a business owner determine your profit or loss margin.
 It can also help you paint a vivid picture of the actual cost of running your business and how well your business is being managed.

-This post will walk you through what net income is and how to calculate net income like an expert business accountant in a few steps.
-Just make sure you stick to the end of the guide!
+This post will walk you through what net income is and how to calculate net income like an expert business accountant in a just few steps.
+Just make sure you stick around to the end of the guide.